No Title

 Fallen tree on Culver Road near Winfield

 It had rained all day Monday and through the night.
-We were watching “The Terror” on Netflix and the wind outside, coupled with the rain and acorns falling on our metal roof added to oddly cozy, marooned in the Arctic on an 1850 war ship period piece.
+We were watching “The Terror” on Netflix and the wind outside, coupled with the rain and acorns falling on our metal roof added to the oddly cozy, marooned in the Arctic on an 1850 war ship, period piece.
 I was up early on Tuesday and had already made coffee.
 I was working on a blog post when our power went off.
 We made a fire in the fireplace and moved chairs to the window so we could read the paper.
 RGE estimated a thousand people were out of power.

 The power came back on around noon and we went out for a walk.
 We were almost to the park when someone on an eBike stopped near us.
 He told us his battery display was acting up and he wasn’t sure he could make it down to the lake and back without running out of juice.
 God forbid he’d have to peddle.
 He told us he had passed a huge, fallen tree somewhere after Walgreens on his way down Culver.
-We changed directions and walked through the woods and out to Culver to see if we could find the tree.
+We changed directions and walked through the woods and out to Culver to see if we could find that tree.

 A few blocks south of Titus we spotted the scene above.
-I remember how we felt when one of trees fell across the road and blocked in or out traffic for twenty five neighbors for most of a day.
+I remember how we felt when one of our trees fell across the road and blocked in or out traffic for twenty five neighbors for most of a day.
 We have talked to the woman who lives in this house on our walks up to Wegman’s and I feel her pain.
-The tree had cut the power line as it fell and luckily it did not fall on their home.
+The fallen tree cut the power line as it fell and luckily it did not fall on their home.

 Leave a comment